2014 BIOLOGY RESEARCH FELLOWSHIPS PROGRAM

-Summer BioRes Interns will be selected based on (i) academic qualifications and potential as a researcher, as evidenced by performance in relevant courses and letters of recommendation; and (ii) interest in a research career in biological sciences as evidenced in the essay and letters of recommendation.
+Biology Research Fellows will be selected based on (1) academic qualifications and potential as a researcher, as evidenced by performance in relevant courses and experiences listed on resume/C.V.; and (2) interest in a research career in biological sciences as described in the essay.

 FACULTY MENTORS AND RESEARCH OPPORTUNITIES

 Cornell University has over 300 biology faculty with diverse research interests that range from molecular biology to ecosystem responses to global climate change.
 These faculty are primarily within the Departments of Molecular Biology and Genetics, Microbiology, Biomedical Sciences, Plant Biology, Entomology, Neurobiology and Behavior, and Ecology and Evolutionary Biology.
-However, additional appropriate faculty mentor/research-supervisors can be found in related departments (e.g. Natural Resources, Bioengineering, Psychology, Chemisty, etc).
+However, additional appropriate faculty mentor/research supervisors can be found in related departments (e.g. Natural Resources, Bioengineering, Psychology, Chemisty, etc).
 See the Office of Undergraduate Biology’s research faculty database to help you identify labs of interest or meet with Colleen Kearns, Assistant Director of Undergraduate Research in Biological Sciences, during her office hours, Mondays 11 am to 1 pm and Thursdays, 10 am to noon, to talk more about how to get started.

-Research: Each Intern will conduct full-time research under the mentorship of a Cornell faculty member during the summer between sophomore and junior year (or summer preceding senior year for transfers) as part of the Summer Institute for Life Sciences, June 2-August 8, 2014.
+Each Fellow will conduct full-time research under the mentorship of a Cornell faculty member during the summer between sophomore and junior year (or summer preceding senior year for transfers) as part of the Summer Institute for Life Sciences, June 2-August 8, 2014.
 Additionally, the student may be co-mentored by a graduate student or postdoctoral fellow.
-Over the summer, the student is expected to progress from learning relevant scientific techniques to developing his/her own research project, analyzing data, and interpreting and presenting results.
+Over the course of the program, the student is expected to progress from learning relevant scientific techniques to contributing to a specific research project, analyzing data, and interpreting and presenting results.
 We encourage you to build on your summer research experience by continuing part-time during the academic year and developing your project into a senior Honors thesis in Biological Sciences.

-Research Symposium: The summer will conclude with the Summer Institute of Life Sciences Undergraduate Symposium, attended by faculty mentors and other lab members, in which Interns and Fellows give 15-min presentations on their research projects.
+The summer will conclude with the Summer Institute of Life Sciences Undergraduate Symposium, attended by faculty mentors and other lab members, in which Fellows give 15-min presentations on their research projects.

-Fellows and Interns are expected to: (1) Perform scientific studies carefully; collect and report all data and procedures accurately and honestly.
-(2) Be responsible, committed members of their research laboratories; work cooperatively with their advisor and other members of the research group; attend lab meetings and meet regularly with their faculty research supervisor/mentor, 3) Work full time during the summer program which runs June 2-August 8, 2014 and 4) Participate in the academic year programming offered through the Office of Undergraduate Biology.
+Fellows are expected to: (1) Perform scientific studies carefully; collect and report all data and procedures accurately and honestly, (2) Be responsible, committed members of their research laboratories; work cooperatively with their advisor and other members of the research group; attend lab meetings and meet regularly with their faculty research supervisor/mentor, 3) Work full time during the summer program which runs June 2-August 8, 2014 and 4) Participate in the academic year programming offered through the Office of Undergraduate Biology.